-There is no known way to prevent psoriasis, but keeping the skin clean and moist, while avoiding your specific psoriasis triggers may help reduce the number of flare-ups.
-Your dermatologist will recommend daily baths or showers, but do not scrub too hard, as this can irritate the skin and trigger a psoriasis attack.
-Your dermatologist will usually begin with the mildest therapy and work up to the one that is most effective in clearing up your skin problem.
+There is no known way to prevent psoriasis, but keeping the skin clean and moist and avoiding your specific psoriasis triggers may help reduce the number of flare-ups.
+Although your dermatologist recommends daily baths or showers, you shouldn’t scrub too hard since this can irritate the skin and trigger a psoriasis attack.
+Your dermatologist will usually begin with the mildest therapy and work up to the most effective psoriasis treatment to help you clear up your psoriasis.

 Biologics are a type of treatment for moderate to severe psoriasis that’s delivered via injection or IV.
 These drugs are protein-based and created using live cultures.
-Unlike oral medications that enter all systems of the body, biologics are targeted to special parts of the immune system.
-These drugs block specific types of cells or proteins in the immune system that are known to be involved in the development of psoriasis.
-They can often be combined with other treatments.
+Unlike oral medications that enter all the body systems, biologics target special parts of the immune system.
+This form of psoriasis treatment blocks specific types of cells or proteins in the immune system that are known to be involved in the development of psoriasis.
+They are often combined with other treatments.

 Some of the most common biologics include:

 - Stelara targets specific proteins called IL-12 and IL-23 that are known to cause the inflammation of psoriasis.
 A doctor or nurse at our center injects this drug under the skin.

 - Cosentyx inhibits a particular protein called IL-17A that causes the plaque associated with psoriasis when there is too much of it in the immune system.
-Like Stelara, Cosentyx is injected under the skin at our center.
+We inject under the skin at our center like Stelara, Cosentyx.

-UV treatment for psoriasis is sometimes called phototherapy and light therapy.
-These treatments, which are conducted at our center, expose the skin to therapeutic ultraviolet light.
+UV psoriasis treatment is sometimes called phototherapy and light therapy.
+These psoriasis treatments essentially expose the skin to therapeutic ultraviolet light.
 Repetition is the key.
-With regular treatments, the UVB rays slow the cell growth that leads to psoriasis eruptions.
+With regular treatments, the UVB rays slow the cell growth which leads to psoriasis eruptions.

-UV treatment is often combined with other types of treatments.
-Note that narrow band UV treatment is not the same as tanning, and tanning beds are not a substitute for an effective psoriasis treatment.
+We often combine UV psoriasis treatment with other types of treatments.
+Note that the narrow band UV psoriasis treatment is not the same as tanning, and tanning beds are not a substitute for an effective psoriasis treatment.